faustino-garcia/myrecipes-fgm/README.md

 $ EDITOR='code --wait' rails credentials:edit --environment development
 ```

+For windows, use the command: `code -w rails credentials:edit --environment development`

 VS Code will open to the credentials configuration file for development.
 Now insert the following with the password you set for mysql when you installed it.

 ```